AEPSchmitt/blendnd/README.md

 - Import/export of Character Sheets

 ## Credit
-Many thanks to the awesome [Moltenbolt](https://www.youtube.com/watch?v=6yv3UevegsM) for this idea
+Many thanks to the awesome [Moltenbolt](https://www.youtube.com/watch?v=6yv3UevegsM) for this idea!